vtomovaa/MyProjectForReact/README.md

 # General Information:
 ```
 - The main purpose of the app is to view/add orchids.
-- Guests are only able to see Home Page, All Orchids, Orchid Details and to comment orchid.
+- Guests are only able to see Home Page, All Orchids, Orchid Details.
 - Logged in users have access to Add Orchid, Leave a comment and Profile information,
 as well as they have the ability to Edit/Delete their own orchids.
 - View own collection "My Orchids"